daniel7722/DAAD/README.md

 ## Project Description:

-Tis project is about using surrogate modelling techniques to capture and predict the movement of a simulated soft robot in 2D.
+This project is about using surrogate modelling techniques to capture and predict the movement of a simulated soft robot in 2D.
 Surrogate model is a method to solve a computationally expensive blackbox problem by building a simplified, middle-fidelity, but quick model from the real situations.
 This allows quicker run time to reach the answer and helps do further actions more accountable.

 We started from data_creation.py.
 This is a file that we use our defined functions to generate non-linear data.
 And in surrogate_trial1.py, we try to use Kriging method and KPLS method to test on the feasibility of implementing surrogate model.